Bikeman868/UrlRewrite.Net/README.md

 ```
 On the very first execution you might see the redirection rule processing taking 10's milliseconds.
 After
 the first few requests the times should drop to below 2 milliseconds.
 If your rules are taking longer than
-this to execute you should look through the other optimization tipe in this document to resolve the
+this to execute you should look through the other optimization tips in this document to resolve the
 problem.